 Wesley Yu, LMFT, EMDR Level II

-California Licensed Marriage and Family Therapist, Wesley Yu, has been working with adolescents, adults, couples, and families in the field of mental health for the past seven years.
+Wesley is a compassionate healer who possess an inquisitive approach to understanding and aligning with his clients.
+As a licensed Marriage and Family Therapist he provides a safe space for internal exploration, and believes in a collaborative approach towards nurturing the wounded self.
+Wes’ career has included helping clients suffering with co-occurring disorders, while also also addressing other difficulties surrounding mood disorders, addictions, men’s issues, stress management, conduct disorders, PTSD and adjustment disorders.
+He draws on a variety of evidence based techniques to promote healing – including but not limited to mindfulness, motivational interviewing, solution focused therapy, CBT, ego-states therapy and EMDR.
+Wesley has been working with adolescents, adults, couples, and families in the field of mental health for the past seven years.
 Wesley’s experience in therapy incorporates both traditional Western psychotherapy along with Eastern philosophies of meditation and mindfulness to create a platform for growth, acceptance, and peace.
 Wesley earned his Bachelor’s of Science in Business Administration from The University of California, Riverside, and his Master’s of Science in Counseling with an emphasis in Marriage and Family Therapy from San Diego State University.
 As a part of his graduate studies, he worked directly with offenders of domestic violence offering anger management treatment.
 After completing his Master’s Program, Wesley worked with a mixture of clients in both the non-profit setting as well as the private sector.
-Notably, much of his early work focused towards helping at-risk youth in San Diego County’s Juvenile Justice System.
-Over the past three years, Wesley has dedicated his efforts towards specializing in addiction treatment, specializing in areas of trauma, substance abuse, codependency, life transitions, and men’s issues.
-He is trained to through a trauma-focused lens of psychotherapy, and utilizing EMDR, Cognitive Behavioral Therapy, and Mindfulness to assist clients in processing through emotional trauma, address relational issues, resolve difficulties with mood disorders, and reinforce personal growth.

 Lauren Sitzmann, Executive Assistant, Health Coach and Neurofeedback Technician